Learn How to Prep for a Media Interview

 The theme of knowing where you’re interviewing carries over to various facets of media.
-When I was interviewing for jobs out of college, mostly editorial assistant positions at magazines, I knew about those magazines.
-I knew generally the general topics they covered, and I had studied them.
+When I was interviewing for jobs out of college — mostly editorial assistant positions at magazines — I knew about those magazines.
+I had a working knowledge of the general topics they covered —and I studied them.

-Therefore, when I was asked questions like, ‘What’s your favorite section of the magazine?’
-I had an answer at the ready.
-Other questions that might have stumped me, had I not prepared, were: ‘What’s one thing you would change about the magazine if you have the opportunity?’
-And: ‘If you were going to write a story for us tomorrow, what would it be about?’
+So when I was asked questions like "What’s your favorite section of the magazine?"
+I had an answer ready.
+Other questions that might have stumped me, had I not prepared, were "What’s one thing you would change about the magazine if you have the opportunity?" and "If you were going to write a story for us tomorrow, what would it be about?"

-To answer any of the above questions about a publication, you need to know it inside and out.
-It won’t do to simply know that Sports Illustrated covers sports or that Entertainment Weekly covers entertainment.
-You need to know specific stories the magazine published recently and you need to know the recurring sections of the magazine. ( The New Yorker, for example, devotes its front-of-the-book to shorter pieces about a wide array of topics.
-This section is famous and it’s called “Talk of the Town.”
-Now if you strolled into an interview at The New Yorker, and didn’t know what “Talk of the Town” was, you’d probably blow your chance of getting the job.)
+To answer any of these questions about a publication, you need to know it inside and out.
+It won’t do to simply know Sports Illustrated covers sports or Entertainment Weekly covers entertainment.
+You need to know specific stories the magazine published recently and the recurring sections of the magazine.
+For example, The New Yorker devotes its front-of-the-book to shorter pieces about a wide array of topics.
+This section is famous and is called “Talk of the Town.”
+Now if you strolled into an interview at The New Yorker and didn’t know what “Talk of the Town” was, you’d probably blow your chance of getting the job.

 The best way to prepare for a media interview is, as I said above, to study your potential employer.
-If you’re interviewing for an editorial spot at a magazine, grab a bunch of back issues and go over them.
-Decide what you might change, if you had the chance.
-Figure out the sections you like, and decide why you like them.
+If you’re interviewing for an editorial spot at a magazine, grab a bunch of back issues and go over them, or go online and scour through some of the older issues and stories.
+Decide what you might change if you had the chance.
+Figure out the sections you like and decide why you like them.
 Find stories you like and take note of them.
-(You don’t need to remember exact titles, but it will be a plus if you can.)
+You don’t need to remember exact titles, but it will be a plus if you can.

 Another thing to be aware of, especially when you’re going on a lot of interviews, is to avoid mixing up competitors.
 When you’re interviewing a lot, you often have less time to prepare for things.
 And, moreover, the places you’re interviewing may occasionally start to blend together.
 Try to separate.

-You don’t want to make the mistake of saying you liked a story that SI did when, in fact, it was a story that appeared in ESPN The Magazine.
+You don’t want to make the mistake of saying you liked a story that SI did when it was really a story that appeared in ESPN The Magazine.
 Therefore, before the interview, pay particular attention to getting things like this straight in your head.
 One thing that notoriously drives editors and others in the field crazy is mistaking them for their competition.

 Keeping Your Cool

-One thing I always struggled with, during interviews, was my nerves.
-There’s no question that interviewing is stressful, especially when you have the pressure of needing a job weighing on you.
+One thing I always struggled with during interviews was my nerves.
+There’s no question that interviewing is stressful, especially when you have the pressure of needing a job weighing down on you.
 That said, you need to try and keep your nerves at bay.

 The more nervous you are, the more likely you are to misspeak or get generally sidetracked.
-(One of my nervous ticks is talking too much, so I was always aware of this when I went into an interview.
-I had to pay special attention to make sure I didn't talk too much.)
 So, know what your nervous ticks are before the interview so you can keep them in check.
+One of my nervous ticks is talking too much, so I was always aware of this when I went into an interview.
+I had to pay special attention to make sure I didn't talk too much.

-The other thing to remember is that, in the end, it’s just an interview.
-If you can try to keep things in perspective, and not put too much pressure on yourself, it’s often easier to stay calm.
+The other thing to remember is, in the end, it’s just an interview.
+If you can try to keep things in perspective and not put too much pressure on yourself, it’s often easier to stay calm.
 Go in confident and calm.
-If you believe in yourself, and speak with confidence, employers will pick up on it.
+If you believe in yourself and speak with confidence, employers will pick up on it.